zeeracha/zeeracha/readme.md

 - I'm currrenly a student from Devcamp Thailand
+- I'm graduated from Assumption University, Thailand.
+But I'm interested in programming✨
 - I'm looking for fantastic job and beatiful team
 - Able to effectively self-manage during independent projects
 - Capable to written and oral communication skill